xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 ### MPLS Segment Routing Traffic Engineering (SRTE) configuration
-The following configuration is done at the global ISIS configuration level.
+The following configuration is done at the global ISIS configuration level and should be performed for all IOS-XR nodes.

 <div class="highlighter-rouge">
 <pre class="highlight">